 - Forty or more employees

 - No competition preferably within two miles (grocery stores, gas stations, and restaurants)

 Almost anywhere with lots of people is a great place to put a vending machine.
-That’s good to know, but how can you find places that need a vending machine?
+That’s good to know, but how can you find specific places that need a vending machine?

 How should I market a vending machine business?

 Marketing is a big part of how to start a vending machine business.
-You’ll have to find property owners willing to let you put your vending machine on their property.
+You’ll need to find property owners willing to let you put your vending machine on their property.
 That means you’ll need some common marketing tools!